 Carefully evaluate your specific risks and needs when choosing policies.
 Compare quotes to get the best pricing.
 For details on UK wedding planner insurance requirements, see the Association of British Wedding Planners website.

-Additional tips for securing the right wedding planning business insurance:
+Additional tips for securing the right wedding planning business insurance: Annual insurance costs for a wedding planning business can range from $50 to $300 for public liability insurance.

 • Purchase adequate coverage limits